For more information, please call 304-691-1787

 Dr. Tony Alberico, a board-certified neurosurgeon, offers a breadth of neurosurgical experience that rivals any in the region.
 He has quickly established himself as an excellent surgeon with outstanding judgment.
 He serves as the chairman of the Department of Neuroscience at the Joan C. Edwards School of Medicine and as the director of the Back and Spine Center.
 Dr. Alberico is experienced in the management of spinal disorders and in developing advances in spine care.

 Dr. Paul Ferguson is a board-certified neurologist who specializes in diagnosing and treating headaches, including chronic migraines.
-He also has significant experience in managing the complexities of multiple sclerosis and providing patients with the most advanced medical treatments, neuroimaging and physical therapy to meet their needs.
-Dr. Ferguson earned his medical degree at the Marshall University Joan C. Edwards School of Medicine and completed his residency in neurology at Wake Forest University Baptist Medical Center.
+He is experienced in managing the complexities of multiple sclerosis and providing patients with the most advanced medical treatments, neuroimaging and physical therapy.
+Dr. Ferguson earned his medical degree at the MU Joan C. Edwards School of Medicine and completed his residency in neurology at Wake Forest University Baptist Medical Center.

-Dr. Rita Gandhy provides general neurology services for adults and children, as well as specialized services for patients with movement disorders, such as Parkinson’s disease, dystonia, essential tremor, ataxia, Huntington’s disease, tics and Tourette syndrome.
-Dr. Gandhy earned her medical degree at Southern Illinois University and completed her neurology training at the University of California in San Diego.
-In addition to a year of physical medicine and rehabilitation at Stanford University, she completed a movement disorders fellowship at Georgetown University in Washington, DC.
+Dr. Rita Gandhy provides general neurology services for adults and children and specialized services for patients with movement disorders, such as Parkinson’s disease, dystonia, essential tremor and Tourette syndrome.
+Dr. Gandhy earned her medical degree at Southern Illinois University and completed neurology training at UC San Diego.
+In addition to a year of physical medicine and rehabilitation at Stanford University, she completed a movement disorders fellowship at Georgetown University.

 Dr. Samrina Hanif is a fellowship-trained neurologist who specializes in the diagnosis and treatment of epilepsy.
 Dr. Hanif earned her medical degree at Dow Medical University in Karachi, Pakistan, and she completed her residency at New York Medical College in Manhattan.
 Her fellowship training in epilepsy/clinical neurophysiology was completed at Vanderbilt University.
 Her special interests include refractory epilepsy and treating children with autism and epilepsy.

 Dr. Terrence Julien is a neurosurgeon who specializes in treating tumors of the brain and spine, degenerative diseases of the spine and complex spine disorders.
-He earned his medical degree at Howard University College of Medicine and completed a clinical fellowship in neurosurgery at New York University Medical Center, a post-graduate clinical fellowship in neurosurgery in the Neuro-Oncology Program at the H. Lee Moffitt Cancer Center and a post-graduate research fellowship in neurosurgical oncology at Memorial Sloan-Kettering Cancer Center.
+He earned his medical degree at Howard University and completed a clinical fellowship in neurosurgery at NYU Medical Center, a post-graduate clinical fellowship in neurosurgery/neuro-oncology at the H. Lee Moffitt Cancer Center and a post-graduate research fellowship in neurosurgical oncology at Memorial Sloan-Kettering Cancer Center.

 Robert Marsh, MD, PhD, is an experienced neurosurgeon who treats patients with a wide range of brain and spine conditions, including surgical procedures for back and spine disorders or injuries.
 Dr. Marsh first served as a neurosurgeon with the United States Army at the San Antonio Military Medical Center.
 He earned his medical degree at the University of Toledo College of Medicine in Toledo, Ohio, and he completed his residency training in neurosurgery at Wake Forest Baptist Health in Winston-Salem, N.C.